 - This episode of the Shakespeare Oxford Fellowship’s podcast series explores the origins of Prince Tudor in Oxfordianism dating back to the 1930s, the historical events that may or may not explain it, and why it continues to intrigue and polarise.

 - • The Life and Death of King Edward [Google Books]

 - · Forever Press, April 2017, 134 pages

 - Pro.
 A slim book of poetry with an interesting origin.
 I reviewed it at length in 2017.

 - • Rough Winds Do Shake: A Fresh Look at the Tudor Rose Theory [shakespeareoxfordfellowship.org]

 - · Elizabethan Review, Autumn 1996, Vol 4, No 2

 - · also downloadable as a PDF

-See also the letters to the editor written by Elizabeth Sears and Charlton Ogburn Jr, two of the authors mentioned in the article above, with responses to those letters by Price, published in the next issue of the review, Spring 1997, Vol 5, No 1 [PDF].
+See also letters to the editor subsequently written by Elizabeth Sears and Charlton Ogburn Jr, two of the called-out authors, and Price’s responses to those letters, all published in the next issue of the review, Spring 1997, Vol 5, No 1 [PDF].

 - · by Charles Beauclerk